ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

     1. Fill the [HCA Import request for Production Releases](https://docs.google.com/forms/d/e/1FAIpQLSeokUTa-aVXGDdSNODEYetxezasFKp2oVLz65775lgk5t0D2w/viewform?gxids=7628) (see [values below](#import-form-details-for-dcp-data-releases))
     * __wait until monthly release__
 5. The submitting wrangler is notified that import has been successful or if there are issues for EBI to investigate
-    * Broad data import team will notify via slack in the dcp-ops channel slack of any import problems (validation or import) or forward ticket UCSC team
+    * Broad data import team will notify via slack in the dcp-ops channel slack of any import problems ([see bellow](#tdr-import-errors)) or forward ticket UCSC team
-    <br>__\# TODO add typical hacks to resolve import errors__
 6. UCSC Browser team will notify submitting wrangler and Broad team when release is indexed and in the browser or if issues are encountered.
     * Via slack in the dcp-ops channel notifying wranglers when a release is in the browser to review or of any issues.
 7. A wrangler will do a final check that everything looks ok and notify UCSC on the data-ops channel.